PE at Fonthill

 We are pleased that our Year 3 and 4 pupils attend swimming lessons in Terms 5 and 6.

-We will also be organizing catch-up swimming lessons for the Year 6 children who are not yet able to swim 25m.
-As many children have not been swimming before they begin lessons, we are proud of the Year 6 children who did achieve this (45% of our class).
+In the summer of 2019 we organised catch-up swimming lessons for the Year 6 children who are not yet able to swim 25m.
+As many children had not been swimming before they began school lessons, we are proud of the Year 6 children who did achieve this (45% of our class).